Easy Guide To Reverse Charge Mechanism (RCM) Under GST

 • When discharging liability under the Reverse Charge Mechanism, a composition dealer should pay tax at the standard rates rather than the composition rates.
 They are also not qualified to claim input tax credits for taxes paid.

-What Is Input Tax Credit (ITC) Under RCM?
+What is Input Tax Credit (ITC) Under RCM?

 A supplier is not permitted to claim ITC for GST paid under RCM.
 Only if the beneficiary of the goods or services uses or intends to use them for business purposes may they claim an ITC on the GST amount paid under RCM on their behalf.
 The only acceptable form of payment should be cash, and the recipient cannot use the ITC to cover the output GST on products or services that are subject to reverse charge.